The Book on Jack Herer

 Dan Herer (06:28):

 Yeah.
 He was a super hardcore Barry Goldwater Republican.
 So much that even my older brother, my father’s first son, his godfather was actually Barry Goldwater Sr.

 Dan Herer (06:45):

-Uh, and, and it was, uh, you know, my, my father idolized him.
-And, uh, at the, at the time when apprehend my mother got divorced, he moved into this super, um, hippy building, but he didn’t know it was at the time.
-Uh, so he moved in midweek basically.
-And then on the weekend, uh, when, when it came time to go meet the neighbors, so to speak, when he wasn’t working, he walked outside and realized that, uh, everybody out at the pool or you know, hippies and, you know, this was not his, his world.
-And he thought that he had moved into hell and.
+My father idolized him.
+And at the time after him and my mother got divorced, he moved into this super hippy building, but he didn’t know it was at the time.
+So, he moved in midweek basically.
+And then on the weekend when it came the time to go meet the neighbors, to speak, when he wasn’t working he walked outside and realized that everybody out at the pool were hippies and this was not his world.
+And he thought that he had moved into hell.

 Alex Halperin (07:25):